 All Saints Church Foster Care Project provides community education, public policy/advocacy and direct services for children and youth who have been removed from the care of their parents and are under supervision of the state.

+A parent group for families with young children.
 God, My Parents and Me supports the challenging work of parenting by offering spiritual fellowship and emotional nurturing to parents at All Saints Church and in the community at large.

 Hillsides creates safe places for children by treating abuse, neglect and mental illness.
 It strengthens families, provides special education, and advocates for children's rights.